Granny Annexe Cost

 As with all professionals, getting at least three quotes from different builders in your area is recommended.
 You should shop around to make sure you're paying a fair and competitive cost for the project.

-Depending on how large, complex, and/or finicky the plumbing project is, you may need to hire a plumber for the water and sewer work.
+Depending on the extent of the plumbing required for the project, you may need to hire a plumber for the water and sewer work.
 Sinks, toilets, and other plumbing jobs that are hard to access or need disassembly and reassembly later will take longer and cost more.

 Most plumbers cost between £20 and £40 per hour, but the total cost depends on the context of the job.